-Siem Reap – The Bill Bensley-designed Shinta Mani Angkor has on numerous occasions been cited as one of the best hotels in the world.
-You’ll just have to check it out yourself to believe it.
-For an award-winning hotel, prices are surprisingly affordable.
+Siem Reap – The Bill Bensley-designed Shinta Mani Angkor has on numerous occasions been cited as one of the most compelling hotels in the city.
+For a resort vibe to your stay, you can also check out Templation.

 Battambang – The French-Khmer Bambu Battambang Hotel is one of the top choices in the city.
 Rooms come with incredible tile work and the resort-like pool area is perfect after a day out exploring the city.